-To acquire a fundamental clinical, pathological and radiological understanding of a wide range of radionuclide investigations with reference to presentations and common diagnoses.
+To acquire a fundamental clinical, pathological and radiological understanding of a wide range of radionuclide investigations with reference to presentations and common diagnoses, to a level where a definitive report can be produced for common clinical presentations.

 Independent reporting of bone, lung and renal imaging.